 For more details see the full overview on the Proctorio Support site.

 I do not have Google Chrome, can I use another browser?

-No, you cannot use any other browser but Google Chrome.
-The Proctorio extension does not work with other browsers.
+The Proctorio extension does NOT work with Firefox, Safari or other browsers.

 What speed internet connection do I need?